msobjdump

 ELF file 0: ascendxxxb1_ascendc_kernels_npu_0_mix.o

 Take the following operator project as an example (for reference only).
-Assume that ${cmake_install_dir} is the root directory of the operator CMake compilation result.
-The directory structure is similar to Operator Building.
+Assume that ${cmake_install_dir} is the root directory of the operator's CMake build artifacts.
+The directory structure is as follows, in a style similar to Operator Build.

 ├── op_api